visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

   ShowToolbars() -> integer
-  ShowToolbars(allWindows) ->integer
+  ShowToolbars(allWindows) -> integer

 allWindows : type
     An integer value that tells VisIt to show the toolbars for all windows when it is non-zero.

-return value : integer
+return type : integer
     The ShowToolbars function returns 1 on success and 0 on failure.